-You may not possess, use or sell illegal or controlled substances on Company property.
+You may not possess, use, or sell illegal or controlled substances on Company property.
 You may not report to work under the influence of illegal or controlled substances or alcohol (whether or not you are legally intoxicated).
 This kind of behavior may be considered an intolerable offense.
-An intolerable offense will result in termination; it could be reported to law enforcement as necessary.
+An intolerable offense will result in termination and may be reported to law enforcement.